Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 The "Tyrrany of Time" - In organizations with open board meetings run by direct democracy, an interesting problem arises, which is that the people who have the most free time are able to influence the organization the most, for the simple reason that they can show up to more meetings and participate more.
 People with other responsibilities, on the other hand, cannot.
 I saw this phenomenon at the Occupy Philly movement, where the meetings tended to be dominated by unemployed people without children, because people working full time jobs, people in school, and people with children were unavailable to attend as many of the meetings.

 One alternate form of governing, which is sometimes more desirable for small groups, is consensus.
 When people think of consensus, they usually imagine a consensus process based on unanimity, a process which requires that each person in the group agree to something.
-Such processes tend to be a very slow and at times intensely frustrating; these views can also give too much power to minority viewpoints.
+Such processes tend to be slow and at times intensely frustrating; these approaches can also give too much power to extreme or fringe viewpoints, in some cases allowing a single individual to prevent a decision that everyone else wants.

 There are, however, other types of consensus processes which can be both efficient and sustainable.
 An example is Wikipedia Consensus, which does not require unanimity and in fact, can even involve a majority disagreeing with the outcome.
 I personally prefer Wikipedia's consensus process as it is based on reasoning from a set of agreed-upon guidelines and policies.